Nebukam/mkfont/docs/docs/dialogs/list-import.md

 ...And so on.
 *Everything before `char` will be ignored, and everything after is extracted at each '_'*

 >The `U+0000` can be added to your clipboard from multiple places in the app.
-Look for {% include btn.html ico="text-unicode" %}.
+Look for {% include btn ico="text-unicode" %}.
 {: .infos}

 </details>